-Use this page to post an ad on CStheory-jobs.org.
+Use this page to post an ad on CStheory-jobs.org is temporarily down while we migrate the posting script from Princeton to Stanford.
+Sorry for the inconvenience.
 Ads should be for academic positions such as faculty, postdocs, teaching fellows, or researchers in universities or research labs.

 This website is maintained by the Committee for the Advancement of Theoretical Computer Science (CATCS).

 The UCSD machine learning and theory groups are looking for strong post-doctoral applicants.
 Interest in broadly-defined data science is preferred, but all excellent candidates will be considered.

 The Department of Computer Science at University of Copenhagen (DIKU), Denmark, seeks applications for PhD scholarship(s) within algorithms.

 The Algorithms Group at DIKU is headed by Professors Mikkel Thorup and Stephen Alstrup.
 The group is prolific at the topmost conferences SODA, STOC, and FOCS.
 It is in strong growth involving several centers, more than 30 researchers and frequent international visitors.

 Postdoc in algorithms and complexity at Oxford with Leslie Ann Goldberg.